-Whilst it is widely accepted that there is a national housing shortage, the Government has launched several schemes over the years under the “Help to Buy” banner designed to get people onto the property ladder should they wish to do so.
+Whilst it is widely accepted that there is a national housing shortage, the Government has launched several schemes over the years.
+These have been under the “Help to Buy” banner, designed to get people onto the property ladder.

 Unfortunately calling all the schemes Help to Buy has caused confusion amongst consumers!
 Here’s my take on what’s out there right now.

 This is a savings scheme available from most high street banks aimed to help first-time buyers with their deposit.
 If you meet the criteria, your savings will be boosted by 25% by the Government.
 Your Solicitor will apply for this bonus at the end of the house buying process so somewhat bizarrely you can’t use the bonus towards your deposit as it’s paid shortly after completion.